itumeleng96/LowCostSmartFarmHub/README.rst

 --------

 * Add a range of Zigbee Devices or Sensors to a RPI machine interface
+* Publish sensor information to MQTT broker on the cloud
 * Connect to the Web application to monitor and control the wireless sensor network remotely
+* Automatically Detect new devices on the network and sensors

 Credits
 -------